msarakon/shape-shop/README.md

 1. Run `npm install` in the project root (i.e. folder where package.json file is)
 2. `npm start` will start local node server that uses HMR to reload any changes

-You can access JSON under [http://localhost:3000/mock-api/products.json](http://localhost:3000/mock-api/products.json).
+You can access JSON under [http://localhost:3000/api/products](http://localhost:3000/api/products).

+Same information is found from `./products.js`.

 ## Notes